Reinforcement Learning Approaches for the Orienteering Problem with Stochastic and Dynamic Release Dates: Upper Bounds and Partial Characterization of Optimal Policy

 \subsection{Upper Bounds}

-A first trivial upper bound for the DOP-rd can be calculated by solving an Orienteering Problem (OP) \IL{assuming that all unserved parcels are available at the depot (see Section \ref{sec:ub_appendix} of the Appendix for further details).} In the following, we instead describe a stronger upper bound obtained \IL{a-posteriori,} when all information is known.
+A first trivial upper bound for DOP-rd can be calculated by solving an OP, assuming that all unserved parcels are available at the depot (see Online Appendix C for further details).
+In the following, we instead describe a stronger upper bound obtained a-posteriori when all information is known.

-\paragraph{Upper Bound with Perfect Information:} A tighter upper bound for the DOP-rd can be computed \IL{in a \emph{wait-and-see} fashion}, using the \IL{perfect information with respect to} realized release dates.
-Indeed, in this case, the optimal solution is the solution of the OP with Release Dates \IL{(OP-rd)}, a deterministic counterpart of the problem studied in this article.
+\paragraph{Upper Bound with Perfect Information:} A tighter upper bound for DOP-rd can be computed in a \emph{wait-and-see} fashion, using the perfect information with respect to realized release dates.
+In this case, the optimal solution is the solution of the OP with Release Dates (OP-rd), a deterministic counterpart of the problem studied in this article.
+Inspired by the model in \cite{archetti2018iterated} for TSP-rd and completion time minimization, we propose a formulation for OP-rd as follows.

 Let us assume that all release dates, $r_i\ge 0$, $i \in N$ are known.
-Then, the goal \IL{of OP-rd} is to find the maximum number of parcels that can be served in the interval $[0,T_E]$.
-A solution consists of up to $|\cK|$ trips performed by the vehicle, so that the end time of the last trip \IL{does not exceed} $T_E$.
-The problem is NP-hard, since the OP can be reduced in polynomial time to it.
-We can model the problem as an ILP making use of the following decision variables: \begin{itemize} \item $s_i^k$: binary variable indicating whether parcel $i$ is served in trip $k$; \item $\xi^k_{ij}$: binary variable equal to 1 in case arc $(i,j)$ is traversed in trip $k$; \item $d_k$: continuous variable representing the starting time of trip $k$. \end{itemize} The \IL{ILP formulation for the OP-rd} is then:
+Then, OP-rd aims to find the maximum number of parcels that can be served in the interval $[0,T_E]$.
+A solution consists of up to $|\cK|$ routes performed by the vehicle, so that the end time of the last route does not exceed $T_E$.
+The problem is NP-hard since the OP can be reduced in polynomial time to it.
+We can model the problem as an ILP, making use of the following decision variables: \begin{itemize} \item $s_i^k$: binary variable indicating whether parcel $i$ is served in route $k$; \item $\xi^k_{ij}$: binary variable equal to 1 in case arc $(i,j)$ is traversed in route $k$; \item $d_k$: continuous variable representing the starting time of route $k$. \end{itemize} The \IL{ILP formulation for the OP-rd} is then:

 The optimal solution of \eqref{eq:base} provides an upper bound to the DOP-rd.
-In case the optimal solution is not found within a given computation time limit, the upper bound at the end of computation (rounded down to the nearest integer) provides a valid upper bound for the DOP-rd.
-The model is solved by means of a branch-and-cut algorithm, in which the generalized subtour elimination constraints are separated on the fly.
-For more details regarding the separation of these constraints, see, e.g., \cite{lucena1993tight}, \cite{lucena2004strong}, \cite{Ljubic21}.
+If the optimal solution is not found within a given computation time limit, the upper bound at the end of the computation (rounded down to the nearest integer) provides a valid upper bound for the DOP-rd.
+The model is solved using a branch-and-cut algorithm, in which the GSECs are separated on the fly.
+For more details on the separation of these constraints, see e.g., \cite{lucena2004strong}, \cite{Ljubic21}.